ncatlab/nlab-content/pages/18181.md

 > I therefore call the explanation of the way in which concepts can relate to objects a priori their __transcenden­tal deduction__.
 (B117)

-Kant begins by describing the way in which the manifold of intuition is combined:
+Kant begins by describing the way in which the manifold of intuition is formed:

 > Yet the __combination__ (conjunctio) of a manifold in general can never come to us through the senses, and therefore cannot already be contained in the pure form of sensible intuition; for it is an act of the spontaneity of the power of representation.
 (B129)